-The Alert caused by the (electrical circuit) breaker fire resulted from inadequate design or installation of electrical components.
-Deficiencies were noted with environmental qualification (EQ) analyses for plant structures, systems, and components.
-Figure 13 illustrates the causality relationships extracted from this textual information.
+The Alert caused by the (electrical circuit) breaker fire resulted from inadequate design [4], which resulted from inadequate requirements specification.
+Figure 13 illustrates the dependency relationships.
 The bottom two blocks illustrate a generalization from the specific occurrence at Ft.
 Calhoun.
-In this example, the deficiency in the component design was not caught during the verification and validation (V&V) activities.
+In this example, the deficiency in the component interface specification was not identified during validation or hazard analysis activities.

-These analyses (e.g., the EQ analysis shown in the lowest block of Figure 13) are relied on to demonstrate that key systems will be able to perform their safety functions under a variety of challenging accident conditions such as earthquakes, loss-of-coolant accidents, high radiation fields, seismic events, etc. This generalization is shown in the block in the upper right corner of Figure 13.
+Hazard analysis activities are relied on to demonstrate that key systems will be able to perform their safety functions under a variety of challenging accident conditions such as earthquakes, loss-of-coolant accidents, high radiation fields, seismic events, etc. The hazardous behavior is generalized and shown in the block in the upper right corner of Figure 13.

-To extend the generalization further, among the known causes of "deficient designs," the leading cause is "deficient requirements."
-In the context of RIL-1101, "deficient requirements including cosntraints" results from inadequate HA; for example:
+To extend the generalization, among the known causes of "deficient designs," the leading cause is "deficient requirements."
+In the context of RIL-1101, "deficient requirements including constraints" result from inadequate HA; for example:

-- Inadequate understanding of contributory hazards. - Inadequate formulation of requirements to avoid or prevent such contributory hazards. - Inadequate validation of the HA and the resulting requirements.
+- Inadequate understanding of contributory hazards, which were being implicitly avoided through the silver plated interface between the bus bar and the original circuit breaker. - Inadequate formulation of requirements to avoid or prevent such contributory hazards. - Inadequate validation of the HA and the resulting requirements.